 - Posted on: Dec 15 2018

-Drs.
-Keri Smith and David Hiebert of NW Heights Dental in Portland, OR work closely with patients to help them determine if their snoring is a result of a serious problem and requires assistance to control.
+Dr. Keri Smith of NW Heights Dental in Portland, OR work closely with patients to help them determine if their snoring is a result of a serious problem and requires assistance to control.

 What is obstructive sleep apnea?

 Also known as OSA, obstructive sleep apnea is a condition that can negatively impact the ability for a patient to get a good night’s rest.
 What happens is a blockage is caused in the airways of the throat and causes patients to wake up—sometimes hundreds of times in one night.
 This leaves patients tired no matter how long they spend sleeping, and can result in a variety of problems, including: